valnub/Framework7-with-AngularJS-demo-app/README.md

 ### Alternative, easier template

-For some people this template is a little to complicated because it relies on npm and grunt.
+For some people the template mentioned above is a little to complicated because it relies on npm and grunt.
 If you want an alternative with just pure html, css and javascript without a build process involved you can try this alternative: https://github.com/valnub/Framework7-Pure-Angular-Template